xquery/curlpipe/README.md

 You should now observe the output from the URI saved to a file.

-In addition, the command line has a few cute tricks eg. it will figure out to do a POST, PUT or DELETE when doing piping into stdout.
+In addition, the command line has a few cute tricks eg. it will figure out to do a POST, PUT or DELETE when piping stdin.

 Perform a POST
 ```$bash